SerratedSharp/CSharpWasmRecipes/README.md

 #### Using WebAssemblyRuntime IJSObject and InvokeJSWithInterop

 Whenever an instance implementing IJSObject is created and we call JSOjbectHandle.Create(), a javascript object is created and tracked.
 If an instance of IJSObject is passed directly into InvokeJSWithInterop via string interpolation, the corresponding javascript object is used in its place.
 We choose an arbitrarily named `.obj` property to hold and access the javascript object we are wrapping.
+The major benefit of this approach is we don't need to scaffold both javascript and C# static methods to act as proxies for instance semantics.

 ```C#
 using Uno.Foundation.Interop;